 All information in this manual is based on the latest product data and specifications available at the time of printing.
-Arctic Cat Inc. reserves the right to make product changes and improvements which may affect illustrations or explanations without notice.
+We reserve the right to make product changes and improvements which may affect illustrations or explanations without notice.

 Division II of this manual covers operator-related maintenance, operating instructions, and storage instructions.
-If major repair or service is ever required, contact an authorized Arctic Cat ATV dealer for professional service.
+If major repair or service is ever required, contact an authorized dealer for professional service.

 At the time of publication, all information and illustrations in this manual were technically correct.
 Some illustrations used in this manual are used for clarity purposes only and are not designed to depict actual conditions.
-Because Arctic Cat Inc. constantly refines and improves its products, no retroactive obligation is incurred.
+Because we constantly refine and improve our products, no retroactive obligation is incurred.